zeus-12/uxie/README.md

 - [x] copying text from pdf ignores linebreaks
 - [x] add images to some free provider or cloudinary: use cloudinary for storage => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
-- [ ] fix linking to the highlighted part for highlighted text on notes.
+- [x] fix linking to the highlighted part for highlighted text on notes.
+- [x] also other note taking apps (obsidian,etc) : add a download as markdown feature for starters
+- [x] add dark mode for the bg of home screen

 - [ ] integrate ai => chrome extension + custom llm
-- [ ] heck how to export the notes directly to notion? (using notion api or some plugin??) also other note taking apps (obsidian,etc) : add a download as markdown feature for starters
+- [] heck how to export the notes directly to notion? (using notion api or some plugin??)
 - [ ] do similar to https://codesandbox.io/s/react-resizable-layout-jy3vhk?fontsize=14&hidenavigation=1&theme=dark&file=/src/components/IdeClone.tsx for the readerscreen
 - [ ] integrate yjs or whatever for realtime note editing for blocknotes (eg already existing)
 - [ ] highlight popover tip not appearing at times (for later pages)
-- [ ] add dark mode for the bg of home screen
 - [ ] give solid width for the yellow line in the highlighter cusotm block in notes